szymon6/vacation-booking/README.md

 jwt token is sent back, it needs to be attached (by "token" key in header) to all fallowing REST requests

-steps for testing the app:
+in conclusion - steps for testing the app:

 1. login
-2. create some new vacation requests (line 52 of this file)
+2. create some new vacation requests (line 55 of this file)
 3. feel free to test all the endpoints, both as worker and manager

 ### Example routes:

-### routes for all employees
+### routes for all employees:

 -see my requests:
 get: /request